You don’t always want to work on crafts for kids.

 Try These Easy Cricut Crafts

-These Cricut crafts for kids are quick and easy.
+These kid-friendly Cricut crafts are quick and easy.
 Pick a few and use them for some quality family time, a boredom-buster, or just keep a few kits handy so they can grab them when they are feeling creative!